Ash-Shiraa

 Ash-Shiraa (or Al-Shiraa) (Arabic: الشراع| The Sail in English) is an Arabic weekly magazine published in Lebanon.
 The magazine is one of the oldest publications in the country.

 History and profile

 Ash-Shira was launched in 1948.
-It is described as an anti-Syrian publication and is based in Beirut.
+It is described as a pro-Syrian publication and is based in Beirut.

 Content

 The magazine was the first to break the news that the United States had been secretly selling weapons to Iran, a scandal that eventually grew into the Iran-Contra Affair.
 The report was published in the magazine on 3 November 1986.